mainak-12/mainak-12/README.md

 ---

-> Cooperative Control for Mitigation of Voltage Fluctuations in Power Distribution Systems
+###> Cooperative Control for Mitigation of Voltage Fluctuations in Power Distribution Systems

-**Research Project**

 Development of a **cooperative reactive-power control strategy for mitigating voltage fluctuations in electrical power distribution systems with renewable distributed generation**.

-The project investigates the impact of intermittent renewable generation, particularly solar PV systems, on distribution-system voltage and develops a coordinated control approach in which multiple reactive-power resources cooperate through a communication network. :contentReference[oaicite:1]{index=1}

 Key Areas: